Amstrad PCW: PCW 8256 and 8512

-The PCW 8256 was launched in September 1985, and had 256 KB of RAM and one floppy disk drive.
-Launched a few months later, the PCW 8512 had 512 KB of RAM and two floppy disk drives.
-Both systems consisted of three units: a printer; a keyboard; and a monochrome CRT monitor whose casing included the processor, memory, motherboard, one or two floppy disk drives, the power supply for all the units and the connectors for the printer and keyboard.
-The monitor displayed green characters on a black background.
-It measured 12 in diagonally, and showed 32 lines of 90 characters each.
+The PCW 8256 was launched in September 1985 with 256 KB of RAM and one floppy disk drive.
+Launched a few months later, the PCW 8512 has 512 KB of RAM and two floppy disk drives.
+Both systems consist of three units: printer; keyboard; and monochrome CRT monitor whose casing includes the processor, memory, motherboard, one or two floppy disk drives, the power supply for all the units and the connectors for the printer and keyboard.
+The monitor displays green characters on a black background.
+It measures 12 in diagonally, and shows 32 lines of 90 characters each.
 The designers preferred this to the usual personal computer display of 25 80-character lines, as the larger size would be more convenient for displaying a whole letter.
-The monitor could also display graphics well enough for the bundled graphics program and for some games.
+The monitor can also display graphics for the bundled graphics program and for games.